clyako/clyako.github.io/_projects/vertical-vibratory-transport/implementation.md

 layout: single
 permalink: /projects/vertical-vibratory-transport/implementation/
 sidebar:
-  nav: vvt-nav
+  nav: vertical-vibratory-transport-nav
 ---

 <script type="module" src="https://unpkg.com/@google/model-viewer/dist/model-viewer.min.js"></script>

-This section discusses both the implementation of the physical gripper seen on the homepage, but also the MATLAB code used to simulate part motion in response to optimal surface motion and to compare observed part motion with simulated part motion.
+This section discusses both the implementation of the physical gripper seen on the overview page, but also the MATLAB code used to simulate part motion in response to optimal surface motion and to compare observed part motion with simulated part motion.

 ## Mechanical